dsolstad/mygg.js/README.md

 $ node mygg.js
 ```
 mygg.js will then output the payload which you inject in the XSS.
-Two ports will be opened on the server running mygg.js, which by default is 443 and 8000.
-Port 443 is used to serve the hook and for polling.
-Port 8000 is a proxy that forwards communication to the hooked browser via mygg.js.
+Two ports will be opened on the server running mygg.js, which by default is 443 and 8081.
+Port 443 is used for serving the hook, polling and receiving responses.
+Port 8081 is a proxy that forwards communication to the hooked browser via mygg.js.

 # TODOs